Read our fact sheet on public holidays and the National Employment Standards.

 On this page:

-Public holidays form part of the National Employment Standards (NES).
-The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract.
+Public holidays are part of the National Employment Standards (NES).
+The NES apply to all employees covered by the national workplace relations system, regardless of any award, registered agreement or employment contract.

 Download the fact sheet: